16 soup recipes to make from around the world

 Thai tom yum soup

-This fragrant Thai favourite is light yet totally satisfying, packed with veggies, and only $3.23 per serve.
-You can adjust the amount of tom yum paste and chilli to suit you and your family’s tastes – the lemongrass, kaffir lime leaves (also known as makrut lime leaves), lime and garlic add plenty of flavour.
+This fragrant Thai soup is light yet totally satisfying and packed with veggies.
+You can adjust the amount of tom yum paste and chilli to suit your tastes – the lemongrass, kaffir lime leaves (also known as makrut lime leaves), lime and garlic add plenty of flavour.

-To bruise a lemongrass stick, place it on a chopping board and – using the flat edge of a large kitchen knife – pound along the stem of the lemongrass stick a few times to release its flavour and fragrance.
+Tip: To release the flavour and fragrance of lemongrass, bruise the stick by placing it on a chopping board and – using the flat edge of a large kitchen knife – pound along the stem a few times.

 View recipe